Linuxfabrik/monitoring-plugins/check-plugins/nfs-exports/README.md

 ## Overview

 Checks that an NFS server really exports what it is configured to export, and that every path it exports is there.
 The daemons say nothing about this: they keep running while the export table is empty, so a share that was added but never reloaded, and one whose directory has gone, both leave a server that looks healthy and serves nothing.
 A client only finds out when it tries to mount, or when its mount turns into a stale file handle.
 The check compares the export files against the table the server actually serves, and looks whether each exported path exists.
 An export the table has but the files do not is reported and does not alert by default, because that is what cluster software creating exports at runtime looks like.
 Nothing is asked over the network and no elevated privileges are needed: all of it is read from files.
 The paths are looked at under a deadline, so an export that sits on a filesystem which has stopped answering cannot hold the check up.
-Supports filtering export paths by regular expression via `--match` and `--ignore`, and extended reporting via `--lengthy`.
+Supports filtering export paths by regular expression via `--match` and `--ignore`.
 Alerts when a configured export is not served, or when a served export has no path.

 **Important Notes:**